Crooks in Cloisters: Production

 Crooks in Cloisters was filmed at the Associated British Picture Studios at Borehamwood in Hertfordshire, and at St Mawes in Cornwall.
 The harbour is Portloe.
 The opening train robbery sequence involves British Rail class 4 diesel locomotive D140 (later to become class 46 under TOPS) at an as-yet unidentified location.
-The exteriors sequences for the monastery were filmed around the grounds of Ashridge House in Ashridge near Berkhamstead in Hertfordshire.
+The exteriors sequences for the monastery were filmed around the grounds of Ashridge House in Ashridge near Berkhamsted in Hertfordshire.

 Critical reception

 The Monthly Film Bulletin wrote: "Surprisingly, this turns out to be one of those films which are more entertaining than they look on paper.
 Some of the material is obvious, certainly, and even ardent enthusiasts of broad farce would seldom find it screamingly funny; but on the other hand, like Jeremy Summers' first film, The Punch and Judy Man, it is done with an ingratiating geniality and quiet good humour, coupled with an absence of the chamber pot jokes usually associated with this type of comedy.
 Walt's semi-comic yet sincere prayer to the Almighty for the recovery of the critically ill Willy is a touch which could well be dispensed with, although even this is not so embarrassing as it might have been.
 The casting could hardly have been bettered."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "Anything but a pseudo-Carry On, this cosy bungled crime comedy is much more a product of the post-Ealing school.
 The emphasis is firmly on character as Ronald Fraser and his gang lie low in a monastery to throw the cops off their trail.
 Bernard Cribbins is in fine fettle as one of Fraser's gormless colleagues and Barbara Windsor is funnier than the Carry Ons ever allowed her to be."